 Keep reading for more details on these important indicators:

 Credit Utilization Ratio

 Most financial experts recommend a credit utilization ratio of 30% or below to keep your credit card debt in check.
 If you are spending nearly up to your credit limit on your credit cards, then your credit utilization is likely far higher than it should be.
-Not only will a high credit utilization ratio harm your credit score, but it will have the potential of making your debt payments unaffordable.

-A good debt-to-income ratio is necessary to avoiding problem debt.
+A good debt-to-income ratio is necessary to avoid problem debt.
 Your debt-to-income ratio compares your total debt to your gross monthly income.
 If your gross monthly income is too low in comparison with your total debt, you have a debt-to-income ratio that may be warning you that you have way too much debt.

 It might be necessary to do what you can to close the gap in your debt-to-income ratio by paying off your debt and increasing your income to prevent your debt payments from taking up a considerable portion of your gross income each month.

 A sure sign that your debt has taken over is when your card payments are so high that you are living paycheck to paycheck.
 When your monthly payments on your other debt are making it difficult to even afford your monthly mortgage payment, you need to minimize your bad debt as soon as possible.

 A low debt-to-income ratio paired with high monthly debt obligations can make all other monthly expenses more challenging to budget.